peterlmajors/portfolio/README.md

 Hello, my name is Peter Majors, and I'm currently an Systems Engineer @ Marsh McLennan.

 I am a recent graduate of Fordham University in New York City, where I was the founder and president of the Fordham Sports Anaytics Society.
-I work with Python, R, SQL, and Javascript - and my techincal areas of interest include statistics, machine learning, SQL databases, and API development.
-Within machine learning & statistics, my interests include supervised learning, feature engineering, and bayesian methods.
-I have a broad understanding of sports analytics and statistics, and am looking to translate this skillset into a career.
-For now, this account will store personal projects related to sports analytics research, case competitions, and academic assignements.
+I work with Python, R, SQL, and Javascript - and my interests sit at the intersection of sports, traditional statistics, and machine learning.
+Within machine learning & stats, my interests include supervised learning, feature engineering, and bayesian methods.
+In my current role, I work primarily with SQL databases (PostgreSQL) and REST APIs (FastAPI).
+For now, this account will store personal projects related to my independent sports analytics research and previous case competitions.

 Case Competitions: